cbdavide/fried-chicken/README.md

 docker-compose up -d
 ```

-For development it is necessary to create a *secrets.json* file and save it int *fried_chicken/fried_chicken/secrets.json* with the following information:
+For development it is necessary to create a *secrets.json* file and save it in *fried_chicken/fried_chicken/secrets.json* with the following information:

 ```json
 {